mvs-org/docs-mvs-org/source/docs/assets-operations.md

 ```

 ## Issue Asset
-**Notice: You can not issue the same asset twice, or else an error will report "validate transaction failure"**
+**Notice: You can not issue the same asset more than once, otherwise an error "validate transaction failure" will throw.**

 `issue` --
-It need 3 parameters: account_name, account_passwd, asset_symbol
+It needs the following paramenters: account_name, account_passwd, asset_symbol
 ```bash
 $ mvs-cli issue test1 passwd1 MVS.TST
 ```